SdkcInstruments/Helical/README.md

 The progression of autoregression generates the envelope and pitch flow shown in the figure above.

-Helical is designed to generate new beats and rhythms beyond existing music theory by calculating duration independent of tempo and BPM.
+Helical is designed to generate new rhythms beyond existing music theory by calculating duration independent of tempo and BPM.
 (It is possible to synchronize to an external clock by using the Poly function.)

 # Diagrams
 <img src="ManualData/HelicalDiagram.jpg" width="100%">

 # Controls
 ### Poly
-* Set the polyphony of each LR output from 0 to 8.
+* Set the polyphony of each Arc/Orbit output from 0 to 8.
 Lowering the Poly setting rapidly does not immediately silence the sound; the unit processing stops when each unit's envelope reaches end.
 When raising the Poly, the envelope starts when the unit turns on, allowing synchronization with an external clock by setting the knob to 0 and inputting a Clock signal into Poly CV in.

 ### Root